gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: ALI files

 Each compilation actually generates two output files.
-The first of these is the normal object file that has a :file:`.o` extension.
+The first of these is the actual object file that has a :file:`.o` extension.
 The second is a text file containing full dependency information.
 It has the same name as the source file, but an :file:`.ali` extension.
 This file is known as the Ada Library Information (:file:`ALI`) file.
-The following information is contained in the :file:`ALI` file.
+The following information is contained in that file:

 * Version information (indicates which version of GNAT was used to compile the unit(s) in question)